datum-cloud/galactic-lab/README.md

 4. If you are running Ubuntu/Debian Linux on your workstation - we _discourage_ running directly inside of it without a VM or Containers for isolation. \
    Netlab/Containerlab heavily modify the network configuration of the system, which may break your network connectivity.
 There be dragons.

+No matter which approach you choose, Galactic relies on the SRv6 and VRF modules in the Linux kernel.
+This means the system where you install Galactic must have those modules available.

 ## Approach 1: Multipass VM